| Title: | Enhanced Implementation of Whittaker-Henderson Smoothing |

 of one-dimensional and two-dimensional actuarial tables used to quantify Life

-is based on the methods described in Biessy (2023)
+Insurance risks.
+WH is based on the methods described in Biessy (2025)

 original smoothing algorithm to maximum likelihood estimation, automatically